-The COVID-19 pandemic could have a material adverse effect on our 2021 business strategy and objectives, the result of which could adversely impact the sales of our products, our revenues, results of operation and the conduct of our clinical trials and other research and development activities.
+The ongoing COVID-19 pandemic could have a material adverse effect on our 2022 business strategy and objectives, the result of which could adversely impact the sales of our products, our revenues, results of operation and the conduct of our clinical trials and other research and development activities.

-The outbreak of COVID-19, its recent variants and any other outbreaks of contagious diseases or other adverse public health developments, could have a material adverse effect on the successful implementation of our 2021 business strategy and objectives, the result of which could materially adversely impact the sales of our products, our revenues, results of operation and the conduct of our clinical trials and other research and development activities.
-The outbreak of COVID-19 has resulted in governmental authorities implementing numerous measures to try to contain the pandemic, such as travel bans and restrictions, quarantines, shelter in place orders, increased border and port controls and closures, and shutdowns.
-There is considerable uncertainty regarding such measures and potential future measures.
+The outbreak of COVID-19, its recent variants and any other outbreaks of contagious diseases or other adverse public health developments, could have a material adverse effect on the successful implementation of our 2022 business strategy and objectives, the result of which could materially adversely impact the sales of our products, our revenues, results of operation and the conduct of our clinical trials and other research and development activities.
+The outbreak of COVID-19 has resulted in governmental authorities implementing numerous measures to try to contain the pandemic, such as travel bans and restrictions, quarantines, increased border and port controls and closures, and shutdowns.
+Although most industrialized countries are relaxing some of the restrictive measures, there remains considerable uncertainty regarding the consequences such relaxed measures may have on the pandemic and the population worldwide as well as on the reimplementation of potential future measures.